 Best Practice for Agencies

 The latest recommendation from the Model Programme working group was to begin to establish a Best Practice Guide for model agencies that will set the bar for British agencies to be leaders in the sector.
-The first version is available to download here.

 Following the Model Health Inquiry, Equity opened its membership to models.